 1. Identify Which Patches Are Most Relevant

 The next is to identify those applications and/or operating systems that have actively exploited vulnerabilities in-the-wild.
-A good resource is the CISA Known Exploited Vulnerability catalog that lists out these vulnerabilities.
+A good resource is the CISA Known Exploited Vulnerability catalogue that lists out these vulnerabilities.
 Also, any vulnerabilities that have a public proof of concept (POC) which we’ve seen weaponized by malicious actors.

 2. Make A Zero-Day Plan for When, Not If

 Eighteen zero-day exploits have already been used in the first half of 2022 and half of these zero-day exploits are variants of bugs that were previously identified.
-Today’s malicious actors are growing more innovative, with many now analyzing recommended patches and finding vulnerabilities within these patches themselves.
+Today’s malicious actors are growing more innovative, with many now analysing recommended patches and finding vulnerabilities within these patches themselves.

 Moreover, zero-day exploits are extremely lucrative for threat actors.
 Investigative journalist Brian Krebs recently reported that a Google Chrome zero-day exploit sold for a staggering $2M.
 As such, zero-day vulnerabilities will always be a matter of when not if.

 Zero-days are difficult to defend against due to their very nature; they’re new vulnerabilities that can shift and evolve at any time.
-As a result, organizations may have an exploitable bug in their network without even knowing it.
+As a result, organisations may have an exploitable bug in their network without even knowing it.

-Consistent monitoring for suspicious activity inside of networks is a must for defense against zero-day exploits.
+Consistent monitoring for suspicious activity inside of networks is a must for defence against zero-day exploits.
 Staying up to date with bug bounty programs that leverage global threat intelligence, such as the Zero Day Initiative, is an ideal way to monitor these bugs and gain insight into public patches to fix vulnerabilities.
 Security leaders and decision makers can use the report Quantifying the Public Vulnerability Market: 2022 Edition by Omdia Research for more insights into leading bug bounty programs.

 3. Communicate with Vendors

-To prevent potential issues with automated patching, organizations should communicate with their vendors about the possibility of rollbacks to previous versions of software.
+To prevent potential issues with automated patching, organisations should communicate with their vendors about the possibility of rollbacks to previous versions of software.
 Rollbacks can also be useful in situations similar to the 2021 SolarWinds breach, where new updates are rolled out but infected.
 Additionally, businesses should ask if these rollbacks can be done in an automated way or if they will need to roll-back a real patch manually.